I’ve always found looking at traffic as one large system really interesting. Looks like others do, too. Also…

 THE state-wreck ahead is a far cry from the “Great Moderation” proclaimed in 2004 by Mr. Bernanke, who predicted that prosperity would be everlasting because the Fed had tamed the business cycle and, as late as March 2007, testified that the impact of the subprime meltdown “seems likely to be contained.”
 Instead of moderation, what’s at hand is a Great Deformation, arising from a rogue central bank that has abetted the Wall Street casino, crucified savers on a cross of zero interest rates and fueled a global commodity bubble that erodes Main Street living standards through rising food and energy prices — a form of inflation that the Fed fecklessly disregards in calculating inflation.

 “I keep saying that the sexy job in the next 10 years will be statisticians.
-And I’m not kidding.”–Hal Varian, chief economist at Google
+And I’m not kidding.”

 Also, this TED Talk from Arthur Benjamin makes a ton of sense.